spintheweb/framework/stwElements/README.md

 ## Derived Elements

-`STWSite`, `STWArea`, `STWPage`, and `STWContent` represent the main structural nodes of a WBML document.
+`STWSite`, `STWArea`, `STWPage`, and `STWContent` represent the main structural nodes of a WBDL document.
 These elemets can contain children, allowing for nested site structures (e.g., a site contains areas, which contain pages, which contain contents).
 Children can include all types of elements except `STWSite`.

-- **STWSite**: Represents the root of a WBML site, containing metadata and top-level structure.
+- **STWSite**: Represents the root of a WBDL site, containing metadata and top-level structure.
 Only one instance is allowed per webbase.
 Inherits from `STWArea`.
 - **STWArea**: Groups related sub-areas, pages and contents.
 - **STWPage**: Represents an individual page and its contents.
 - **STWContent**: Abstract base for reusable content blocks or widgets, with concrete implementations in the `stwContents` folder.